tforster/joy/README.md

     `npm install`

     _Note that the install process will also symlink the scripts in the src folder to your path making the CLI available from any project directory._
+1. Optionally build any of the Dockerised CLI images that will be used.
+   1. GitHub: Build src/docker/gh.dockerfile as gh:latest to make the GitHub CLI available at `joy gh`.
+Note that the GitHub CLI is required if you wish to use `joy git ticket` with a GitHub repository.
+   2. Azure DevOps: Build src/docker/az.dockerfile as az:latest to make the Azure DevOps CLI available at `joy az`.
+Note that the Azure DevOps CLI is required if you wish to use `joy git ticket` with an Azure DevOps hosted Git repository.

 # Usage